Here’s what you need to know about freelance visas in Dubai

 3. APPLY FOR THE FREELANCE VISA IN DUBAI

 Once you have received your freelance permit, you will also receive access to TECOM’s business service platform, AXS, launched in partnership with the Dubai Development Authority (DDA), which allows you to avail many government or corporate services.
 Through this platform, you can first apply for the establishment card, which will bear an additional cost.
 After receiving your establishment card, you can apply for a freelance employment visa under the Dubai Development Authority (DDA).
 Here’s a look at the freelance visa in Dubai requirements.

 4. COMPLETE THE RESIDENCY VISA PROCEDURES

-FREELANCE VISA DUBAI COST
+FREELANCE VISA IN DUBAI PRICE

 - Freelance permit (valid for 1 year): AED 7,500

 - Establishment card (valid for 1 year): AED 2,000